China urges IMF to give more power to emerging markets

 The changes would also give greater say to nations such as Brazil and India to reflect their growing economic heft.

-"The IMF quotas reform is an important decision made by the organization," Hong said at a daily news briefing.
+"The IMF quotas reform is an important decision made by the organisation," Hong said at a daily news briefing.

-"The relevant organization's members should earnestly implement the decision, and honor and enhance the voice and representation of developing countries within the IMF."
+"The relevant organisation's members should earnestly implement the decision, and honour and enhance the voice and representation of developing countries within the IMF."

 Speaking at the National Press Club in Washington, IMF Managing Director Christine Lagarde said it was "disconcerting" the IMF funding was not included in a spending bill approved by the U.S. Congress on Monday.